Water, wine to lubricate Russian talks with war foe Georgia

 Russians have also been central to Borjomi in their nearly 200-year domination of Georgia before the Soviet Union fell in 1991.
 In Europe it was called the "Russian Vichy" after the famous French spa town.

-Roza Choladze, a 78-year-old who sells pinecone jam from a street stall in Borjomi to supplement her monthly pension of 120 lari ($73), said the valley used to draw visitors from across the former Soviet Union.
+Roza Choladze, a 78-year-old who sells pinecone jam from a street stall in Borjomi to supplement her monthly pension of 120 lari (46.5 pounds), said the valley used to draw visitors from across the former Soviet Union.

 Ivanishvili's ascent swiftly unlocked the door to improvements in ties, which had nowhere to go but up.